 Human bites can be as dangerous as or even more dangerous than animal bites because of the types of bacteria and viruses contained in the human mouth.
+Human bites that break the skin can become infected.
 If someone cuts his or her knuckles on another person's teeth, as might happen in a fight, this is also considered a human bite.
+And a cut on the knuckles from your own teeth, such as from a fall, is considered a human bite.

 - Stop the bleeding by applying pressure with a clean, dry cloth.

 - Wash the wound thoroughly with soap and water.

 - Apply a clean bandage.
 Cover the affected area with a nonstick bandage.

 - Seek emergency medical care.